-Field of Study: Modern German History, European History.
+Field of Study: Modern Germany, European social and cultural history.

 Dissertation Title (Working): Nazi Charity: Giving, Emotion, and Morality in the Third Reich

 Biography: Will Rall graduated from Centre College in Danville, KY in 2008 where he majored in History and Religion and minored in German Studies.
 Rall moved to Tuscaloosa, AL to study Modern European History at the University of Alabama before beginning his PhD at the University of Tennessee in 2010.
 His research explores the institutional apparatuses and ordinary experiences of poor relief to understand how Germans negotiated their moral environment under Nazi rule.

 During his graduate career, Rall won a number of fellowships and grants to support his dissertation research.
 He has been graciously supported by organizations like the German Academic Exchange Service, the American Council on Germany, the German Historical Institute, and the Central European History Society as well as the UT History Department and the UT Center for International Education.
 Thanks to this support, Rall presented his research at conferences like the German Studies Association and the European Social Sciences History Conference.
 Rall’s research will also appear in an upcoming volume entitled Ruptures in the Everyday: Views of Modern Germany from the Ground, edited by Andrew Stuart Bergerson and Leonard Schmieding.